-The Minority Media and Telecommunications Council (MMTC) is a national nonprofit organization dedicated to promoting and preserving equal opportunity and civil rights in the mass media, telecommunications and broadband industries, and closing the digital divide.
+The Multicultural Media, Telecom and Internet Council (MMTC) is a national nonprofit organization dedicated to promoting and preserving equal opportunity and civil rights in the mass media, telecommunications and broadband industries, and closing the digital divide.
 MMTC is generally recognized as the nation’s leading advocate for minority advancement in communications.

 MMTC applauds yesterday’s decision by the FCC to take another step forward in the modernization of its E-Rate program.